anishjha93/zerocode-wiki/Home.md

 ## Sample Test Logs

-Test logs are generated in the console as well as into the log file in a readable JSON format  `target/logs/zerocode_rest_bdd_logs.log` .
-In case of a test failure it exactly lists which field or fields didn't match with their  JSON Path in a tree view.
+Test logs are generated in the console as well as written to a user-defined log file in a human-readable JSON format.
+Default log location is  `target/logs/zerocode_rest_bdd_logs.log` .

+In case of a test failure, it exactly lists which step failed due to fields didn't match.

 Note-
-Every **step** is assigned with an **auto** generated **STEP-ID** to relate request with response of that **step**.
+Every **step** is assigned with an **auto** generated **STEP-ID** to correlate a request with its response.

 e.g.
-If test passed:
+### If the test passed:
 ```
 --------- CORRELATION-ID: e6170365-94e7-49dc-a1a3-5e102468acc2 ---------
 requestTimeStamp:2017-12-20T10:00:48.840